 Rafael E. Ortega, District 5

-Saint Paul neighborhoods of Capitol Heights, Dayton's Bluff, Downtown, Highland, Macalester Groveland, Railroad Island, West Seventh and West Side.
+Saint Paul neighborhoods of Downtown, Highland Park, Macalester Groveland, West Seventh, the West Side and Dayton's Bluff.

-He was a front-line social worker before becoming an Outreach Director for Minnesota Council of Churches.
-From 1984 to 1994, Ortega was Executive Director of CLUES (Communidades Latinas Unidas en Servicio), a Twin Cities social service agency that grew under his leadership from a $100,000 organization to one with a $3 million budget serving more than 15,000 clients.
-He is still a licensed social worker.
+Rafael never forgets his youth in the tenements of New York City and that shapes his understanding of people’s fundamental needs and dreams to live good lives.
+This understanding and ability to listen to the issues of people struggling in the poorest neighborhoods in Saint Paul gives him valuable insight.
+Rafael was a front-line social worker before becoming an outreach director for Minnesota Council of Churches.
+As founder and later CEO of CLUES, (Communidades Latinas Unidas en Servicio), he grew this Twin Cities social service agency from a $100,000 organization to one with a $3 million budget serving more than 15,000 clients that is thriving today.
+Rafael is still a licensed independent clinical social worker.

-Rafael E. Ortega became the first member of a minority group to be elected to the Ramsey County Board and the first Latino elected to a County Board in Minnesota in 1994.
-He has been elected by a wide majority in every election since then.
-He served as Chair of the Board from 2012 through 2013.
-He is now serving his third term as the Chair of the Regional Rail Authority.
+Rafael became the first member of a minority group to be elected to the Ramsey County Board of Commissioners and the first Latino elected to a county board in Minnesota in 1994.
+He has served in almost every leadership position at the board.

 Commissioner Ortega is recognized as a leader on transit in our metro area throughout his time on the county board, particularly in his role as Chair of the Regional Rail Authority which led the major investment in light rail and the Union Depot hub.
 He has spoken on MPR and contributed to the Star Tribune, Pioneer Press and community papers about transit and economic development.